Self Representation Service

 People appealing a QCAT decision, even if it does not relate to one of the areas above, will also be eligible for assistance.

-The level of assistance provided will be determined by a person’s means and priority will be given to those who cannot afford private legal assistance.
-The Service may not provide assistance in some cases such as those cases which lack legal merit or those which are so urgent the Service cannot effectively provide assistance in time.
+A person's means determines the level of assistance and priority is given to those who cannot afford private legal help.
+The Service may not provide assistance in some cases such as those which lack legal merit or those which are so urgent the Service cannot effectively provide assistance in time.

 Assistance provided may include:

 - legal advice, including advice about appealing a QCAT decision

 - help in drafting documents, including QCAT application forms and correspondence

 - advice about other options for dispute resolution

 The Service does not provide tribunal representation and does not act on a person’s behalf.
 It may refer a matter if appropriate for further advice, support or representation.

 QPILCH will contact people eligible for assistance to arrange an appointment with a solicitor.
 If a person is not eligible for assistance, they will be notified of the reasons in writing.